 So who is Bionaire?
 From our research, it looks like the brand was formed in 1977 in Canada, before expanding the USA in 1983.
 Their primary market is air filtration products, and humidifiers.
-However they have branched out into other areas such as fans, heaters, and of course steams mops over the years.
+However, they have branched out into other areas such as fans, heaters, and steams mops over the years.
 It seems like their products have a respectable reputation, so let’s see if their steam mops can live up to this.

 In terms of the design, this model comes in a metallic silver and black color scheme.
 The lower portion of the machine is metallic silver, which merges with the black top half.
 It has a telescopic handle which is chrome plated, and this extends a fair amount.
 We quite like the overall look, and it has a nice modern feel to it.

 This model has a 8 fl oz / 235ml tank, which claims to create up to 12 minutes of steam when in use.
 It is fairly easy to fill using the included funnel, but be careful not to overfill as this can put a strain on the heater element.
 The water passes through a filter, and this ensures that the water is purified before passing through the system.
-Once the tank is full, you can switch it on and the green light on the front will light up to let you know it is in use.
+Once the tank is full, you can switch it on, and the green light on the front will light up to let you know it is in use.
 It normally takes around 30 seconds before it is ready to use, which is more or less in line with most of the other cheaper models.
 When in use it heats the steam up to 140C, which is hot enough to kill virtually all the of the bacteria it comes into contact with.
 It is also hot enough to remove any sticky spills, or muddy footprints.

-It comes with a nice long 16′ cable, allowing you to get quite from your electrical outlet before needing to switch over to the next closest one.
+It comes with a nice long 16′ cable, allowing you to get quite far from your electrical outlet before needing to switch over to the next closest one.
 If it runs out of water, the auto shut-off system will kick in so no damage is done to the machine.

-The base of the unit is a triangular shape, which makes it easy to get into corners and tight spaces.
+The base of the Bionaire steam mop is a triangular shape, which makes it easy to get into corners and tight spaces.
 The pads are secured at the rear of the base, and this model comes with two triple action micro fiber pads.
 These feel quite sturdy, and can be chucked in the washing machine after each use.
 We can’t say how long they will last, but we imagine a few months at the very least with a few weekly uses.
 They work ok on hard floor, but do struggle a bit on carpets.
 The unit has an overall weight of around 8 pounds, so it isn’t too difficult to move around.

 Are there any issues with it?